prilter/Flex/README.md

 # Info
 FLEX - FLexible Elevated eXecution.
-This is a simple program that gives temporary root rights(like sudo or doas, but only as root)
+This is a simple program that gives temporary rights of other user(like sudo or doas, but smaller)

+# Updates
+Added -u flag(run as other user, needs user id, default is root)

 # Installation guide
 ```bash